This article was originally published on June 28, 2019. It has been updated as of June 17, 2020.

 You’ll have to decide what packaging to use based on what’s the best fit for your products.

 A business shipping glassware or ceramics is likely better off shipping in corrugated boxes for added protection.
-But a business shipping custom socks can likely settle for bags.
+But a business shipping custom socks can likely settle for bubble mailers.

 Shopify takes the wide array of packaging options into account.
 You can save your packaging preferences in your Shopify shipping settings.